pavelg-elsevier/TechnicalInterviewREST/README.md

 Source: https://www.codewars.com/kata/5f1e3fba8f51e10010cf446a/train/javascript/62e1695129618a0065bc14f2

+To install the dependencies:
+`npm run install`

-To run the code:
+To run your tests:
-npm install && npm run build && npm run test
+`npm run test`

 In this kata you are going to mimic the behaviour of a backend framework by creating a Server class.
 A basic functionality is already available in src/Server.js.
 You are expected to add the functionality as per instructions below.